Samoy/image_save/README.md

 Add the following statement in `Info.plist`
 ```
 <key>NSPhotoLibraryUsageDescription</key>
-<string>Modify the description of the permission you need here.</string>
+<string>Add the description of the permission you need here.</string>
 ```

 ## Usage